CalVCB Tip Sheet

 Absolutely Essential:

 - 1. Claimant: need all of the primary information about the claimant (usually the patient).
 This is important for getting in touch with the patient, and initiating a claim.
+Especially helpful is if a SSN is known, as this can be used to track down or validate other pieces of information (e.g. a SSN can be used to verify Medi-Cal enrollment status, since many patients do not walk around with their updated insurance information at all times!).

 - 12. Information Release: this is an important patient consent that enables Victim Witness to contact the patient and handle information related to the application.